neptune-mutual-blue/protocol/docs/Cover.md

   ) external override nonReentrant {
     // @suppress-acl Can only be called by a whitelisted address
-    // @suppress-acl Marking this as publicly accessible s.mustNotBePaused();
+    // @suppress-acl Marking this as publicly accessible
+    // @suppress-address-trust-issue The reassuranceToken can only be the stablecoin supported by the protocol for this version. s.mustNotBePaused();
     s.senderMustBeWhitelisted();